July 9, 2025

 Marketing research is also most often conducted by your own company, which is another key difference between market research and competitor analysis.
 While this research can be conducted using the help of outside vendors, your

-The combined information between all three of these data collection methods will allow your company to make strategic decisions.
+The combined information from all three of these data collection methods will allow your company to make strategic decisions.
 Marketing information management is designed to collect, sort, and categorize this data in a way that anyone can understand and use.

 If you’ve never built a marketing information system before, knowing the exact data points you should be tracking can be tricky.
 Let’s dive even deeper into the data and discuss what exact data collection will be helpful for your business.
 As always, the list provided below is just an example of what you might want to track.
 Ultimately, the decisions about what data pushes the needle for your business are entirely up to you.